oneturkmen/oneturkmen.github.io/_posts/2023-02-11-database-changes.md

 ## Final thoughts

-Tools such as Alembic are great for managing change in database state.
+Tools such as Alembic are great for managing change in database schema.
 As everything else in life, they come with pros and cons software development teams need to consider before adapting such tools in their development lifecycle.
-In general, changing database state can be a tricky thing and cause a nerve-wracking experience, but it is a much easier and smoother experience with the right migration tools and processes (CI/CD) at hand.
+In general, changing database schema can be a tricky thing and cause a nerve-wracking experience, but it is a much easier and smoother experience with the right migration tools and processes (CI/CD) at hand.

 ## P.S.
 Wanna give Alembic a try?